Niagara Falls, Ontario: Geography

 Niagara Falls is approximately 130 km by road from Ontario's capital of Toronto, which is across Lake Ontario to the north.
 The area of the Niagara Region is approximately 1800 km2.

 Topography

 The city is built along the Niagara Falls waterfalls and the Niagara Gorge on the Niagara River, which flows from Lake Erie to Lake Ontario.

 Climate

-The city of Niagara Falls has a humid continental climate (Köppen Dfa) which is moderated to an extent in all seasons by proximity to water bodies.
+The city of Niagara Falls has a humid continental climate (Köppen Dfa) which is moderated to an extent in all seasons by proximity to bodies of water.
 Winters are cold, with a January high of -0.4 C and a low of -7.8 C. However, temperatures above 0 C are common during winter.
 The average annual snowfall is 154 cm, in which it can receive lake effect snow from both lakes Erie and Ontario.
 Summers are warm to hot and humid, with a July high of 27.4 C and a low of 17 C. The average annual precipitation is 970.2 mm, which is relatively evenly distributed throughout the year.

+Niagara Falls holds the record for the highest temperature recorded in Canada in January, when it reached 22.2 °C (72 °F) on January 26, 1950.